Top 8 Financial Literacy Tips for Beginners to Build Wealth

 Why it matters: You can’t improve what you don’t understand.

-• Know where your money goes: Use apps like Mint, YNAB, or even a simple spreadsheet to track every expense for a month.
+• Know where your money goes: Use apps like YNAB, Monarch Money, or even a simple spreadsheet to track every expense for a month.

 • Analyze your income and expenses: Break it down by fixed vs. variable costs.
-This shows where your financial pressure points are.
+This shows where your financial pressure points are and helps you understand how to organize expenses more effectively.

 Example: Jenny realized she was spending $150/month on subscriptions she barely used.
 Canceling those helped her start an emergency fund.